rafsan99/English-Dictionary/README.md

-This is one of my personal project by which I was learning django.
+This is an English Dictionary which is developed by Django .